ericwoud/buildR64ubuntu/README.md

 * -T : Delete Tar archives
 * -B : Delete Boot sources.
 * Default options when no options entered -brkta
 * Adding extra packages to install.
-See extrapackages= at top of build script.
+See EXTRAPACKAGES= at top of build script.
 * Other variables to tweak also at top of build script.
 Try building a different release or kernel version.
 * Adding kernel options from custom script (see example T230C2)